One of the most successful, long-running ad campaigns of all time, was the “Mikey Likes It!” commercial for Life Cereal. It ran from 1972 to 1986.

 What new things have we learned about ourselves, our capabilities and our customers that we want to preserve, even when things get back to “normal?”

-To help take this forward, here’s a downloadable value wheel that you can print out and fill out with your team (virtually, of course).
+To help you take this forward, here’s a downloadable value wheel that you can print out and fill in with your team (virtually, of course).

 I’m in an airport terminal for an early morning flight and I spot an Au Bon Pain.